vonfalk/storm-javavis/doc/01-Introduction/01-Examples.md

 are being executed on the same OS thread, no thread switching is performed until one of the calls explicitly yields. `dbgSleep` is a version of `sleep` that blocks the entire OS thread while `sleep` does not block the thread if there is other work to do. `dbgYield` performs an explicit yield.
-This is not generally neccessary, as any primitive in Storm that could block the current thread ensures to perform a yield before attempting to block the thread.
+This is not generally necessary, as any primitive in Storm that could block the current thread ensures to perform a yield before attempting to block the thread.

 See [Threads](md://Storm/Threads) for details on the semantics of the threading system in Storm.